1. A Breathtaking Panorama

 The picturesque bluffs are the perfect place for a sunset picnic, or a seaside dinner at the Genoa Bay Café!

 Every Saturday, year-round, the heart of downtown Duncan transforms into one of Vancouver Island’s most renowned farmer’s markets.
 Don’t leave your camera, market basket or furry friend behind, as you sample and shop the tastes of Cowichan.

 The Duncan Farmer’s Market boasts locally grown and produced goods.
 Browse the bountiful selection of wine and spirits, cheeses, pasture raised meats, baking, vibrant fruits and vegetables, and beautifully crafted artisan wares.
 Be sure to leave room for lunch, and grab a bite (or two) at one of the deliciously diverse food trucks!

 Be sure not to miss out on all the other small-town farmer’s markets with big personality around Cowichan!
-Continue your Saturday cruise out to the Honeymoon Bay Outdoor Market, take a rural Sunday drive to the Cobble Hill Farmer’s Market, or check out the fresh midweek offerings at the charming Chemainus Farmer’s Market in Waterwheel park every Wednesday.
+Continue your Saturday cruise out to the Honeymoon Bay Outdoor Market, or check out the fresh midweek offerings at the charming Chemainus Farmer’s Market in Waterwheel park every Wednesday.

 3. Snap a Colourful Selfie!